Thinking of immigrating, but do not know which country to choose?

 “Hi, my husband and I want to immigrate, and have been thinking of Australia, but someone said that we should be thinking of New Zealand as well.
 Which one would you choose and why?”

-This is a popular question of would-be immigrants and even second-time immigrants, thinking of moving from the UK or Dubai.
+This is a popular question among would-be immigrants and even second-time immigrants, thinking of moving from the UK or Dubai.

 Facebook ‘research’ should be only a small influence on one of the biggest decisions of your life.